ellysh/video-game-bots/InGameBots/example.md

 	return 0;
 }
 ```
-You can see that we have added an extra function with the `WriteWord` name.
-This is a simple wrapper over the `WriteProcessMemory` WinAPI function.
-Now the bot writes 100 value to character's life parameter directly to memory if the value of parameter becomes less than 100.
-This approach has an issue.
+You can see that we added the new `WriteWord` function.
+This is the simple wrapper over the `WriteProcessMemory` WinAPI function.
+Now the bot writes the life value directly to the process memory if the parameter becomes less than 100.
+This approach has one issue.
 It breaks the game rules.
-Therefore, it is probable that a state of game objects becomes inconsistent after this writing operation.
+Therefore, it is probable that the state of the game objects becomes inconsistent after this write operation.

 You can try to launch this version of the bot for Diablo 2 application.
-The character's life parameter is still unchanged.
-It happens because a value of the life parameter is stored in several game objects.
-All these values are compared regularly by a control algorithm.
-The algorithm can fix incorrect values according to other ones.
-Exact the same fixing of incorrect values happens for the on-line games.
-The fixing is happened on the server side in this case.
-We can conclude that this approach is able to be used just for some games with single play mode only.
+The life parameter is still unchanged after the write operation.
+It happens because the game stores the value of the parameter in several objects.
+All these values are compared regularly by some control algorithm.
+The algorithm can fix the wrong values according to other ones.
+Exact the same fixing of the values happens in the on-line games on the server side.
+We can conclude that this approach is able to be used just for some games with the single play mode only.

-There is a third way for bot application to embed its data to the process.
+There is the third way to embed data into the process.
 This is the [first](http://www.codeproject.com/Articles/4610/Three-Ways-to-Inject-Your-Code-into-Another-Proces) and the [second](http://www.codeproject.com/Articles/9229/RemoteLib-DLL-Injection-for-Win-x-NT-Platforms) article about the code injection techniques.
-Core idea of these techniques is execution of your code inside the game process.
-It means that bot application has a permission to call any function of game application.
-You do not need to simulate any key press actions now.
-Instead you can just call "UsePotion" function directly.
-But this approach requires deep analysis and reverse engineering of the game application.
+The core idea of these techniques is to execute your code inside the game process.
+When you gain this possibility, you can call any function of the game application.
+You do not need to simulate any key press actions anymore.
+Instead you can just call the "UsePotion" function directly.
+But this approach requires a deep analysis and reverse engineering of the game application.

 Our example bot implements a very simple algorithm.
-It reacts to a low value of the life parameter and performs key presses.
-But is it possible to implement in-game farm bot that will automatically hunt monsters?
+It reacts to the low value of the life parameter and performs the key presses.
+But is it possible to implement in-game farm bot, which will automatically hunt monsters?
 Yes, we can do it.
-The major task for a farm bot algorithm implementation is searching monsters in the game process memory.
-Now we know both X and Y coordinates of the player's character.
-They are specified in the table with parameters of player's character.
-Both coordinates have a size equals to two bytes.
-Also Y coordinate follows the X coordinate without any gap.
-Now we can assume that the monsters near the player's character have coordinates with the close values.
-Bot application can scan the game memory to four byte number, which consist of couple values of two bytes size.
-Each appropriate result of search is able to be added to a "possible monsters" list.
-Next action is filtering wrong results.
-Hint for filtering algorithm is an assumption that all actual monsters' coordinates should have close addresses.
-Also bot application can remember a memory segment where the actual monsters' coordinates are stored.
-This segment will be used for all further memory scan operations.
-Bot can use the same approach of key press simulation with the `PostMessage` WinAPI function to hit monsters.
+The major task of the farm bot algorithm is to search the monsters objects in the game memory.
+Now we know both X and Y coordinates of the player.
+They are specified in the table with the player parameters.
+Both coordinates have the size equals to two bytes.
+Also the Y coordinate follows the X coordinate without any gap.

+Now we can assume that the coordinates of monsters, which are located near the player, have almost the same values as the player coordinates.
+The bot can scan the game memory to four byte number, which consist of couple values of two bytes size.
+We can add each appropriate result of this search to the list of "possible" monsters.
+Next action is to filter the wrong results.
+The hint for filtering algorithm is the assumption that coordinates of all  monsters should have the close addresses.

+Also the bot can remember the memory segment where the monsters coordinates are stored.
+This segment can be used for all further memory scan operations.
+The bot can use the same approach of the key press simulation with the `PostMessage` WinAPI function to hit the monsters.

 ## Summary

-We have implemented a typical in-game bot for Diablo 2 game.
+We implemented a typical in-game bot for the Diablo 2 game.
 Let us consider its advantages and disadvantages.
-This evaluation is able to be generalized for entire class of in-game bots.
+This evaluation is able to be generalized for entire class of the in-game bots.

-This is a list of advantages of clicker bots:
+This is the list of advantages of in-game bots:

-1. Bot application has precise information about game objects.
-There is very low probability that bot will make mistakes.
+1. The bot has precise information about the game objects.
+There is very low probability that the bot will make mistakes.

-2. Bot application has a lot of ways to modify state of the game objects.
-It can be simulation of player's actions, direct write operations to the game memory or call of internal game application's functions.
+2. The bot has a lot of ways to modify a state of the game objects.
+Possible options are: to simulate the player actions, to write new the values directlry to the game memory, to call the internal game functions.

-This is a list of disadvantages of clicker bots:
+This is the list of disadvantages of in-game bots:

-1. Analysis and reverse engineering of game application need a lot of efforts and time.
+1. The analysis and reverse engineering of the game require a lot of efforts and time.

-2. Bot application is able to work with a specific version of game application only in most cases.
-Bot should be adapted for each new version of a game.
+2. The bot is compatible with the specific version of the game only in the most cases.
+We should adapt the bot for each new version of the game.

-3. There are a lot of effective approaches to protect applications against reverse engineering and debugging.
+3. There are a lot of effective approaches to protect applications against the reverse engineering and debugging techniques.

-You can see that in-game bots require much more efforts to develop and support than clicker bots.
-At the same time, they are quite reliable because they can gather detailed information about state of game objects.
+You can see that in-game bots require much more efforts to develop and to support them than clicker bots.
+At the same time, they are quite reliable because they can gather detailed information about a state of the game objects.